Get ready for an epic combination: bubble foam water table. YESSSSSSS!

 Nothing is better than bubble foam and if I could reach through my computer and I just show it to you, I know you’d see right away how special this stuff is… instead, I’m left with words to type on a screen (so let’s hope I can capture the magic in print).

 RELATED: Looking for more outdoor activity ideas?
-Check out my brand new list HERE!
+Check out my list of all the best ones.

 - Bubble bath or body wash (TEAR FREE)